elliotvhill/promineo-be-course/week_16/week-16-research-assignment.md

 3. If a JWT can be decoded by anyone, how are they useful?
 What problem do they solve and how do they solve it securely?

+    > JWTs are used for authenticating and authorizing users, not necessarily transmitting sensitive data.
+Because they are readable by anyone, tokens should not contain any secrets information unless it is encrypted. <sup>[[6]](#source-6)</sup> This is also why tokens are set to expire after a given amount of time.
+Additionally, because tokens can be decoded and then re-encoded, it is easy to determine that a token has been altered if the token signatures do not match.

 4. Research Spring Security.
 Though not covered in this course, how to provide security is a question that many of our students have.
 Take a look into some of the available resources to provide security to your application.

+    > Spring Security is a project developed by the Spring team to provide code for developers to handle authentication and authorization.
+This code can be used as-is or customized. <sup>[[5]](#source-5)</sup>

 ## Resources consulted